Skip to main content

 • “Read my Notion project brief before starting” → agent reads via your Notion connector

+If the agent needs a service you haven’t connected yet, it tells you and points you to the Integrations page.
 The agent never sees your password.
 It holds a scoped token that you can revoke from the Integrations page at any time.

 Security